TadMSTR/AnberThemes/README.md

 # AnberThemes
 Theme installer for [ArkOS](https://github.com/christianhaitian/arkos)
 Tested on the RG351P
-Still needs work but functions for the most part

 Adapted [AnberPorts](https://github.com/krishenriksen/AnberPorts) to make a theme installer and updater.
 Currently only themes by [Jetup](https://github.com/Jetup13) are included.
 Thanks to **choo t** for the theme update script used to install/update the supported themes